Clelia (snake): Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Clelia.

-Etymology

-The specific name, hussami, is in honor Brazilian herpetologist Hussam Zaher.

-The specific name, langeri, is in honor of German-born Dominican friar Brother Andres Langer, who is a missionary in Pampagrande, Bolivia.

 Description

 Mussuranas have an average total length (including tail) of about 1.5 m, but may grow up to about 2.5 m.
 When young, the dorsal color is light pink, which becomes lead-blue when adult.
 The ventral color is whitish yellow.
 They have 10 to 15 teeth at the front of the upper jaw, which are followed, after a space, by two enlarged grooved teeth at the back of the mouth (opisthoglyphous teeth) which they use to grasp the head of the attacked snake and push it into the gullet.
 Then they coil around the prey, killing it by constriction (this is the reason these species are called pseudoboas).
 Ingestion of the whole body follows.
 The long body of the ingested snake is compressed as a wave in order to fit into the mussuranas' gastrointestinal system.